-(r) Going concern
+(r) Going concern and Covid-19 Pandemic

 The Trustees consider that there are no material uncertainties about the Charity's ability to continue as a going concern.
-With respect to the next reporting period, the most significant areas of uncertainty that affect the Charity's assets are the level of investment return and the performance of the investment markets (see the investment policy and the risk management sections of the Trustees' annual report for more information).
-The review of the Charity's financial position, reserves levels and future plans gives the Trustees confidence that guarantee the Charity remains a going concern during the next reporting period, notwithstanding these uncertainties.
+With respect to the next reporting period, the most significant areas of uncertainty that affect the Charity's assets relates to the Covid-19 pandemic and the level of investment return and the performance of the investment markets (see the investment policy and the risk management sections of the Trustees' annual report for more information).